ckan/ckan/doc/contributing/documentation.rst

 Parsed literals
 ===============

-Normally things like links and substitutions don't work within a literal code block.
+For Pre CKAN 2.9, normally things like links and substitutions don't work within a literal code block.
 You can make them work by using a ``parsed-literal`` block, for example::